jeswcollins/GMA/README.md

 GMA
 ===

-Group Meeting Automaton -- Google Web App that Chooses a Group Member to Lead a Recurring Event and Sends Reminders
+<b>Group Meeting Automaton -- Google Web App that Chooses a Group Member to Lead a Recurring Event and Sends Reminders
-    (so that we can all focus our brains on something else, such as "doing science")
+    (so that we can all focus our brains on something else, such as "doing science")<b>

   - Requires: Google Calendar and Documents, Group Member Names and E-mail Addresses
   - Features: